-Press the button (a) to switch air recirculation mode on or off.
-This is ON if the symbol (a) ⇒ fig. 95 is displayed on the screen.
+Press the button of to switch air recirculation mode on or off.
+This is ON if the symbol of the symbol of the screen.

 Air recirculation mode prevents strong odours in the ambient air from entering the vehicle interior, for example when passing through a tunnel or in a traffic jam.